web-dev-sam/BeatSaber-Overlay/README.md

 2. Make sure your folder and files have the same name.
 3. Register your theme in the `index.js` file by adding it to the `THEMES` constant.
 4. Start your VSCode Live Server (Its an extension for VSCode).
-5. Start beatsaber and playing a replay or something when developing your theme.
+5. Start beatsaber and playing a replay or something when developing your theme under https://bs-overlay.vercel.app/?theme=YourThemeName
 6. Have fun designing and creating your theme!

 &nbsp;